lmaonator/jellyfin-plugin-runscripts/README.md

 Currently the plugin simply passes the JSON serialized event arguments (eg `PlaybackStopEventArgs`) as an environment variable `EVENT_ARGS`.

+*Properties with null values are ignored during serialization.*

 You can see the available fields by using a python script like this and checking the Jellyfin log:
 ```python